oasci-courses/pitt-biosc1630-2024f/content/lectures/02/activities/data.md

 Figures and tables are a crucial component of scientific papers, often conveying complex information in a visual format.
 This guide will help you develop the skills to effectively analyze and interpret figures in computational biology papers.

+!!! tip
+    1. Start with the big picture: What's the overall trend or pattern?
+    2. Pay attention to labels and units: Understanding what's being measured is crucial.
+    3. Look for comparisons: How do different groups or conditions differ?
+    4. Consider error bars: They provide important information about data variability.
+    5. Think critically: Just because it's published doesn't mean it's perfect.
+What would you do differently?
+    6. Connect to the text: How does the information in the figure relate to what's described in the results and discussion?

 ## Objectives

 By the end of this activity, you should be able to: